MichaelPetersIduku/vehicle-valuation-api/README.md

 ## Database configuration

 1. In the root of the API project, edit the file `.env` and configure these parameters using your Postgres configuration.
+On production use the below POSTGRES config, however this project runs using sqlite3 inmemory database

    ```
    POSTGRES_NAME=template